-Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an investigation, the Commission decided to initiate an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
-The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act and the Anti-Dumping Regulations of the International Trade Administrational Trade Administration act.
+Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an investigation, the Commission has begun an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
+The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act, and the Commission's Anti-Dumping Regulations (ADR).
+Both the ITA Act and the ADR are available on the Commission's website (www.itac.org.za) or from the Trade Remedies section, on request.